Chsamir/chsamir.github.io/_publications/2015-10-01-paper-title-number-3.md

 date: 2023-11-10
 venue: 'PR International Conference on Artificial Intelligence'
 ---
 In this paper, we introduce a new method for learning and regression from a finite set of noisy points on Grassmann manifolds.
-In contrast to previously existing methods, we propose a new Riemannian Monte Carlo method to sample from the posterior distribution of the tangent space of a Grassmann manifold.
-Specifically, we investigate and exploit the geometric structure of this manifold which can be used as a solid basis to extend the proposed method to other manifolds in a similar manner.
+We propose a new Riemannian Monte Carlo method to sample from the posterior distribution of the tangent space of a Grassmann manifold.
+Specifically, we investigate and exploit the geometric structure of this manifold to make the proposed method applicable for other manifolds.